-On 2nd March 2021, the Government announced that the COVID-19 Biosecurity Emergency Declaration is set to be extended for an additional three months.
-In line with the Government’s decision, the industry has extended the temporary $200 limit to 17 June 2021.
+On 10 June 2021, the Government announced that the COVID-19 Biosecurity Emergency Declaration is set to be extended for an additional three months.
+In line with the Government’s decision, the industry has extended the temporary $200 limit until 17 September 2021.

 We will continue to review and make decisions, pending Government advice.